-There are two public tennis courts are located at Hazen Union.
-The Hardwick Trails begin at Hazen Union and wind through the woods.
 The Town of Hardwick is currently making plans to extend a bike path west of the village.
-This trail system would also use existing paths maintained by the Vermont Association of Snow Travelers (VAST) and connect with trails established by Hazen Union.
-These trails are also available for cross country skiing.
+This trail system would also use existing paths maintained by the Vermont Association of Snow Travelers (VAST).

 In addition to the Lamoille Valley Rail Trail, the VAST has an entire network of trails throughout the state.
 The Vermont All-terrain vehicle Sportsman's Association (VASA) also has plans for an expanded ATV trail network in Hardwick.